MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/legacy-xr-support.md

 ---
-title: Using Legacy built-in XR support
+title: Using the Legacy built-in XR support
 description: Learn how to setup your Unity projects with and without MRTK using Legacy built-in XR support.
 author: hferrone
 ms.author: alexturn